RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-carry-forward.md

 ---
-parent: Specify at RBGE
+parent: How-to guides
-title: Carry Forward
+title: How to use Carry Forward
 ---

-# Carry Forward
+# How to use Carry Forward

 Carry Forward allows data in selected fields to be copied between new records.
 The fields that are carried forward between records are defined by the user and can be adjusted depending on the task.

-## To Enable and configure Carry Forward
+## How to enable and configure Carry Forward

 To enable Carry Forward for a Data entry form click on the cog ![image](https://user-images.githubusercontent.com/8155743/234029614-4b3ca9be-7f38-43d6-9880-ba423baee7d6.png) at the top right of the screen.
 This opens the Form Meta screen for the page: